About Sky broadband

 - Sky Fibre Unlimited - Another fibre optic package, with up to 38Mb download speed - except with this one there’s no download limit.
 That makes it perfect for streaming video and music, gaming, and large households with lots of people connected at the same time.

-You need a Sky phone line to get broadband, so Sky Talk is required with every package as well.
+You need a Sky phone line to get broadband, so Sky Talk is thrown in with every package as well.
 Still, the basic package comes with evening and weekend calls, and you’ve got the option to upgrade to Anytime Extra or International Extra.
 Plus, this is Sky we’re talking about - you can get your internet as part of a bundle with TV as well.